 7.7 Emotions in the 21st Century

 The purpose of life from a physiological, biochemical perspective is to find joy.
 A correlation exists between joy and the biochemical balances found within the brain’s neural networks and the body that makes for a strong and vigorous being.
 Has not that been the evolution of the emotional system?
 A false/positive correlation between joyous emotions and lethargy, weakness, and ineptness would only make a being vulnerable and easy prey within the survival of the species.
 Joy, happiness, and wonderment associated with biochemical harmony of strength, confidence, skill, and agility, on the other hand, would clearly enhance the survival of the species.

-Genetically, humans are wired to feel emotionally good.
+Genetically, humans are wired to feel good emotionally.
 The very strength and survival of the individual depends on striving for better feelings and what those feelings represent within the body.
 It is our evolutionary nature.
-But we do not thrive as individual beings without the societal strength to create and empower the development of cognitive-emotional wisdom where individuals learn, develop, and know how to respond to their own individual emotional guidance with healthful and joyous actions and behaviors.
+But we do not thrive as individual beings without the societal strength to create and empower the development of cognitive-emotional wisdom, where individuals learn, develop, and know how to respond to their own individual emotional guidance with healthful and joyous actions and behaviors.